-You can set the profile to use the wireless function with Bluetooth low energy technology, or you can select not to use the wireless function.
+You can set the profile to use the wireless function at the some time with Bluetooth low energy technology and ANT+, or you can select not to use the wireless function.

-When "CSCP" is selected, the Cycling Speed and Cadence Profile will be available.
+When "Off" is selected, the wireless function will be inactive.

-When "CPP" is selected, the Cycling Power Profile will be available.
+When "CSCP" is selected, the Cycling Speed and Cadence Profile will be available together with "Ant+".

-When "OFF" is selected, the wireless function will be inactive.
+When "CPP" is selected, the Cycling Power Profile will be available together with "Ant+".